Skip to main content

 It’s hard to give an exact translation, but it’s something like “I suppose...” or in a question “Do you reckon...?”.
 This is quite different from the normal use of ætla as a way of talking about future plans.

-The first example above means “What do you suppose the time is?”.
+The second example above means “What do you suppose the time is?”.
 You can see that the second verb here, (from vera) is also in the present subjunctive.

 Politeness